yakimka/picodi/new_docs/topics/dependencies.rst

 **Asynchronous Example:**

-If creating the dependency involves I/O operations, you can use an ``async def`` function.
+Picodi also supports asynchronous dependency providers.
+These are defined using the ``async def`` syntax.

 .. code-block:: python